 The STEEPLE analysis is an acronym, and it stands for Social, Technological, Environmental, Economical, legal, political, and Ethics.
 There are also similar analysis tools like STEEPLE, PESTLE, PESTLED, SLEPT, and PEST that can be used for the study of external factors that can put your business at risk or affect it in the long run.

 An organization must have a clear picture of both external as well as internal factors.
 Therefore, many a time, STEEPLE analysis is used along with SWOT analysis for the study of both internal and external factors.

 In the next section, you will learn about the external factors considered in STEEPLE, which can influence your organization.

 The social factor is related to the culture, attitude, Interests, education-level, age group, and belief system of your target audience.
 Social factors affect the purchasing decision of customers.

 Having precise information about the social element is necessary to pitch your product in the market and to use this information to decide the price and features of the product.
 Social factors also impact marketing and advertising decisions.

 For example, an advertisement will be more impactful if you deliver the message in a local language that your audience can understand better.
 In addition to this, the social factor also impacts various essential things like the packaging of the product.

-Technology is another factor that influences business.
-With the change in technology, the operations of business also change.
+Technology is another factor that influences business environment.
+With the change in technology and economic factors, the operations of business also change.
 New technology means better and efficient ways to do business.
 Moreover, with the change in technology, the expectations of your customers also change.
 They expect different services from you.

 For example, in the present times, the way modern restaurants provide services is different from past times.
 In the current time, people can get their food delivered at home by ordering online and giving instructions online.
 In the future, the operations of restaurants will be different because of the more advanced technology.
 Technology is a crucial factor that impacts a business.